Home | Send Feedback | Share on Bluesky |

 //01/20/2018

 The library contains translations for several languages.
-See the documentation for a list of all currently supported language.
+See the documentation for a list of all currently supported languages.

 import fr from 'date-fns/locale/fr';